danielharrell/open-eyes-lect-2017-18/Open.md

 dim-sighted.

-The subject of this passage, of course, is the center of self mentioned in the last passage: Dorothea's first husband.
-In describing him, Eliot addresses the reader directly, it seems, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
-It is as if Eliot wants to *open* us to Causabon, to undergo a movement of transcendence from reader to character.
-For Eliot gives us a point of view on Causabon in this passage to make him pitiable rather than contemptible.
-Or again, she wants us to undergo a movement from self to self, by giving us a center from which another can be seen as self.
+The subject of this passage, of course, is the center of self in my last passage: Dorothea's first husband.
+And Eliot addresses the reader directly about him, I think, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
+In this respect, it is as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character.
+For she gives us a point of view on Causabon to make him pitiable rather than contemptible.
+That is, Eliot gives us a center from which another can be seen as self, as if to make us move from self to self, in the only form of self-transcendence possible, if again our selfhood encloses us in openness.

-But the passage itself, in describing what it means to enjoy, points, it seems, to a different form, and even opposite form of self-transcendence; one where where the self *is* transcended, altogether, in what we might call self-consummation.
-Enjoyment, on this account, is a liberation from the self in need.
-But what remains, in deliverance, is not the self fulfilled, or even a self at all; but only the fulfillment itself.
-It is as if the self in need were needless, once the need is filled.
+But in another respect, the passage points in a different direction, even an opposite direction.
+For the description Eliot gives of joy sounds as if the self *is* transcended, altogether, in what we might call self-consummation.
+Joy, on this account, is a liberation from the self in need.
+But what remains, in deliverance, is not the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.
+The self is consumed in, or even distilled into, the vividness of a thought, the ardor of a passion, the energy of an action, the glory of a vision.
+And this, then, is perhaps what it would mean for the self to be open, simply and truly open, if it were possible.

-And Eliot offers this exalted description of enjoyment not to make *it* look exceptional, but rather to make the man incapable of it look exceptional.
-Her description of the self-consummation in enjoyment is not meant to puzzle us, but to move us, in a kind of poetic recollection of its truth, towards pity for anyone who has never known it.
-Of course we might question it, but as readers of the novel we are more likely to accept it; and Eliot expects this acceptance.
-But how could either be possible, unless there were indeed something true in her description?
+But Eliot writes as if it were not just possible, but present, in any experience of joy.
+Her language for the self-transcendence in it may be exalted.
+But it is not meant to make joy look exceptional; it is rather meant to make the man without it look exceptional.
+Her description of joy is not meant to puzzle us, but to move us, in poetic recollection of its truth, towards pity for one who has never known it.
+Of course, we can question the description, or doubt it.
+But to read it as written, we must accept it.
+And Eliot writes it as if she assumes this acceptance.
-Something true, in other words, about the self-effacement in enjoyment, that makes it a way of being open without being closed?

-how could we accept it, nd how could such acceptance be possible, unless there was something true in our own experience of enjoyment One way to take the description seriously, of course, is to question it.
-But another way to take it seriously,

-We are taught otherwise.

-distinguish jo: Eliot is careful, it seems, to describe it is rather as if fulfillment the a self, but instead the not, it seems, to be delivered to the selfa satisfied self, or even a joyful self, but rather, and precisely, into what the selfFor what else to make of a liberation from self where we are possessed by what we behold, or where our consciousness isAnd this is one that moves not from self to self, but instead from self to  But this is not the only form of self-transcendence to provide us this point of view, Eliot has to describe whatk
-In other words, this passage can be read as Eliot's attempt to open us to a character, as readers, enlarge the reader's horizon of self enough to make us *open* to ake us open to another by enlarging our horizon of self enough so aAnd we might still consider this a form of openness, self-transcendence, from self to self, Yet if we take this to support the meaning of self-transcendence we inferred from the previous passages o this extent, the meaning of self-transcendence implied in this passage is no different from in the previous ones. .

-, And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader where Eliot now challenges us, if not to love Causabon, at least to acknowledge him, which means coming to know him as self rather than other; (perhaps put below) and perhaps to confirm that being open to Causabon, or to anyone, or anything, means making it one's own, bringing it within the compass of the self, and showing that our selfhood indeed encloses us in openness:

-But I quote this passage for an ambiguity about it.
-If we read it as I just did---an account, in effect, of selfhood---then we can take it as  to support the argument against openness that I have given so far; or more exactly, the argument on behalf of an openness that depends on closedness.
-On the one hand, we can read it as I just did: an argument, in effect, for a passage that helps us understand the selfhood in another, and therefore further proof that the self is absolute, that we enclosed This passage can be read in two ways: points in two way: towards self-enclosedness, and towards self-transcendence. self-consummation.

-If we read it in light of our geometric image, reduced to a point. , which on this account is what being open is, as anything other is made to otherness is, in  see the selfhood Eliot points to two forms of openness.
-In one we are enclosed, but in the other open, possessed by what we see rather than possessing it. transformed into what we feel.
-So are we enclosed in openness?
-Is being open just a way of being closed that merely looks open?
-Or is being open possible?
-And if so, how?

-in him, him as a fellow
-self, , like Dorothea,
-as a fellow self,l understand him with openness, which perhaps means understanding the self; that is, to embrace h. , to be open to Causabon, : "a small hungry shivering self" :
-425: Had not occurred to Causabon to see Dorothea like himself.

-Eliot expresses her own pity for
-Causabon, , mere
-matter of learningFor in Rosamond Vincy, Eliot gives givesWe might briefly consider the way that George Eliot a kind of self-immanence even in depictions of self-transcendence.
-It is hard to surpass the imageOne such depiction, for me at any rate, is Rosamond Vincy in Eliot's *Middlemarch*,
+Which brings us to another paradox: for how can her description of the self be doubtful yet truthful?
+Questionable yet unquestionable?

+To think now about this question, I turn to a second passage, not from the novel *Middlemarch*:

+>It would greatly astonish a man unaware of the speculations of philosophy if we told him that the object before him, which he sees and touches, exists only in his mind and for his mind or even, more generally, exists only for mind, as Berkeley held.
+Such a man would always maintain that the object exists independently of the consciousness which perceives it.
+But, on the other hand, we should astonish him quite as much by telling him that the object is entirely different from that which is perceived in it, that it has neither the color ascribed to it by the eye nor the resistance found in it by the hand.
+The color, the resistance, are, for him, in the object: they are not states of our mind; they are part and parcel of an existence really independent of our own.
+For common sense, then, the object exists in itself, and, on the other hand, the object is, in itself, pictorial, as we perceive it: image it is, but a self-existing image. (from *Matter and Memory*, p.
+10, Zone books):

 Th(Turn to sympathy, ethics, other selves, Middlemarch.)